Chochigum/Libra-Chiffre/README.md

 these stl files are ready for 3d printing. m6 flat screws, m6 nuts and m6 standoffs are required for assembly.

 these files are untested! use at own risk.
+If you do build one please show me though lol

 created by Dino. dm me on discord @dinobx for feedback/support